midlantica/LovelyBunchOfCoconuts/content/quotes/man-is-not-free-unless-government-is-limited.md

 ---
-title: "Man is not free unless government is limited"
+title: 'Man is not free unless government is limited'
 ---

 ## "Man is not free unless government is limited."